remix-run/remix-website/data/posts/remix-vite-stable.md

 ## Presets

-When investigating support for Vercel and [Cloudflare Pages][cloudflare-pages] in Vite, it became clear that we needed a way for other tools and hosting providers to customize the behavior of the Remix Vite plugin without reaching into internals or running their own forks.
+When investigating Vercel support for Remix Vite, it became clear that we needed a way for other tools and hosting providers to customize the behavior of the Vite plugin without reaching into internals or running their own forks.
 To support this, we’ve introduced the concept of “presets”.

 Presets can only do two things: